Egy Maulana Vikri: Senica

-On 30 August 2021, Maulana Vikri completed a move to Slovakian club Senica on a six-month contract, with an option to extend further for one-and-a-half years.
+On 30 August 2021, Egy completed a move to Slovak club Senica on a six-month contract, with an option to extend further for one-and-a-half years.
 He made his league debut on 12 September at Štadión FK Senica, coming on as a substitute in the 59th minute with an assist in a 1–0 league victory against Pohronie.
-On 22 September, Vikri made his first start in a league cup game against TJ Nafta Gbely, as Senica won 3–0, with Maulana Vikri assisting the first goal. he scored his first goal on 27 November in a league match against MSK Zilina, which was postponed at half-time when the score was 1–1 due to heavy blizzard.
+On 22 September, Egy made his first start in a league cup game against TJ Nafta Gbely, as Senica won 3–0, with Egy assisting the first goal. he scored his first goal on 27 November in a league match against MSK Zilina, which was postponed at half-time when the score was 1–1 due to heavy blizzard.
 Three days later, he scored another goal in the continuation match, as Senica drew 2–2.
 His performance led him to be awarded Fortuna Liga Team of The Week, and he was voted as the best AFC International Player of The Week.

-In May 2022, Vikri terminated his contract with Senica due to the club's financial crisis.
+In May 2022, Egy terminated his contract with Senica due to the club's financial crisis.
 It was also reported that Senica had not paid player salaries.

 Zlaté Moravce

-On 9 August 2022, Vikri signed a one-year contract with another Slovak club Zlaté Moravce.
+On 9 August 2022, Egy signed a one-year contract with another Slovak club Zlaté Moravce.
 On 13 August, he debuted as a substitute in a 1–0 league loss against Žilina.
-Despite coming on as a substitute, Vikri was sent off at the 83rd minute.
-On 20 August, two minutes after coming on as a 60th minute substitute, Vikri set up Tomáš Horák's goal in an eventual 2–2 draw against Ružomberok.
+Despite coming on as a substitute, Egy was sent off at the 83rd minute.
+On 20 August, two minutes after coming on as a 60th minute substitute, Egy set up Tomáš Horák's goal in an eventual 2–2 draw against Ružomberok.

 Dewa United

-On 30 January 2023, Vikri returned to Indonesia, signing for Liga 1 club Dewa United permanently.
+On 30 January 2023, Egy returned to Indonesia, signing for Liga 1 club Dewa United permanently.
 Three days later, he made his league debut for the club while scoring his first league goal in a 1–1 draw against Madura United at the Indomilk Arena, Tangerang.
-Six days later, Vikri came as a starter with the first assists a winning goal as a substitute at the 12th minute for Majed Osman in Dewa United's 1–0 victory against Borneo Samarinda.
+Six days later, Egy came as a starter with the first assists a winning goal as a substitute at the 12th minute for Majed Osman in Dewa United's 1–0 victory against Borneo Samarinda.